seghil/OpenCavity/opencavity/Docs/tutorial6.rst

 .. ipython::

-   In [1]: import opencavity.modesolver as oc
+   In [1]: import opencavity.modesolver as ms

    In [1]: from opencavity.propagators import FresnelProp